The Numbers Are Staggering

 Before the law was updated, those required to turn in their weapons had to have been married, cohabitants or have a child together with the victim.
 Those involved in a mere “dating” relationship were protected.
 This was referred to as the “boyfriend-girlfriend” loophole.
 Under Act 79, those who had a more casual relationship with the abuser are now protected.

 For more information about domestic abuse, please check out The National Domestic Violence Hotline at https://www.thehotline.org/.
+In addition, you can check out a guide to safe connectivity in the 21st century.
+Learn to keep yourself safe from a tech-savvy abuser.

 Scott Bonebrake is a personal injury attorney in Media, PA, and has been a licensed attorney for 24 years.
 Please feel free to contact Scott if you have any legal questions, including those regarding Protection From Abuse.
 You can reach Scott at 610-892-7700, or at email@example.com.